Clarified Butter? Ghee Whiz!

 Ghee

-To make ghee, just keep going when the temperature hits 260° F. Keep the clarified butter gently simmering until the milk solids on the bottom turn brown; the butterfat’s color with shift from golden to a lighter brown, and the ghee will emit a rich, nutty smell.
+To make ghee, just keep going when the temperature hits 260° F. Keep the clarified butter gently simmering until the milk solids on the bottom turn brown; the butterfat’s color will shift from golden to a lighter brown, and the ghee will emit a rich, nutty smell.

 If you’re not sure whether it’s done, or you’re nervous about burning it, buy a jar of ghee at the grocery store and use it as a reference for ghee’s color and fragrance.